The Relationship Between Land Use and Cultural Practices

 Promoting Sustainable Land Use

-To foster a positive relationship between land use and cultural practices, it is essential to promote sustainable land use practices that respect cultural heritage.
-This can include:
+To foster a positive and resilient relationship between land use and cultural practices, it is essential to adopt sustainable approaches that respect cultural heritage while addressing contemporary environmental and social challenges.
+This requires interdisciplinary collaboration, community empowerment, and policy innovation.

 Conclusion